 The Benefits of Plyometrics

+The benefits of plyometrics makes up a pretty long list.
 The goal of plyometrics is to train for maximum force production, which means this type of training will lead to improvements in power, strength and, ultimately, performance.
 Plyometrics are also an effective way to increase levels of aerobic and anaerobic fitness, agility, stability, mobility and flexibility.
 Basically, all facets of your performance will be enhanced with plyometric training.
 So, what are you waiting for?!

 Weight Loss and Fat Burning Potential

+Additional benefits of plyometrics, fat loss.
 As mentioned before, plyometrics consist of quick explosive movements, which means your body has to work hard to complete every single rep. What happens when you work hard?
 You burn calories and fat, that’s what.
 The high-intensity nature of plyometric training places it in the highest tiers when it comes to fat loss.
 In fact, research has found this type of high-intensity exercise to be more effective at reducing abdominal and subcutaneous (under the skin) fat than other types of exercise.

 Toning and Muscle Building Potential